 Shift Work Sleep Disorder is real.
-The isolation, the brain fog, and the constant battle against the sun can lead to depression and anxiety.
+The isolation, the brain fog, and the constant battle against the sun can lead to severe burnout.
+Standard advice ("Go for a morning walk!") literally doesn't apply to you.
+You need a specialized toolkit.

-Phase 1: The Transition (Before Work)
+Phase 1: The "False Morning" (Before Work)

 Don't just wake up and rush.
-Create a "Day-Start" ritual, even if it's 8 PM.
+Your body needs a cue that "Day" has started, even if it is 8:00 PM.

-1. The "False Morning" Light
+1. Light Blasting

 2. The Anchor Meal